 I have personally experimented with the various methods for propagating monstera (air layering, stem cuttings in water and soil and division) and can confidentially say from experience that propagation from stem cuttings into water is the easiest and most reliable way to successfully propagate monstera plants.

-This is in contrast to cuttings growing potting medium which may develop root rot but you would only be able to tell when the foliage starts turning yellow and dying, at which point it is difficult to save.
+This is in contrast to cuttings growing potting medium, which may develop root rot, but you would only be able to tell when the foliage starts turning yellow and dying, at which point it is difficult to save.

 What is the Best Time of Year for Monstera Propagation?

-However, I have personally propagated Monstera in the Fall/Winter months of October, November, and December.
+However, I have personally propagated my Monstera cuttings in the Fall/Winter months of October, November, and December.
 The key to propagating in Winter is to locate the cuttings in the brightest room in your house and keep the leaves misted to increase humidity to replicate the conditions of its natural environment.

-The roots take a week or two longer to form but all the cuttings I took in Winter successfully propagated.
+The roots take a week or two longer to form, but all the cuttings I took in Winter successfully propagated.

 Can You Propagate from Just a Leaf?

-Here is how to identify a node and therefore the best place to take a cutting…
+Here is how to identify a node and, therefore, the best place to take a cutting…

 Where to Cut Monstera for Propagation?

-Whilst it is still possible to propagate monstera cuttings without aerial roots I have found through trial and error that cuttings with an aerial root have a significantly higher success rate than those without.
+Whilst it is still possible to propagate monstera cuttings without aerial roots, I have found through trial and error that cuttings with an aerial root have a significantly higher success rate than those without.

-The photo above shows the best place to cut the monstera as I am making the cut almost an inch below the node with an aerial root attached.
+The photo above shows the best place to cut the monstera, as I am making the cut almost an inch below the node with an aerial root attached.
 This gives the monstera lots of space to form new roots quickly.
 My cutting that I took for this photo also has 3 leaves.

-Always select a stem that has at least one leaf on it.
+Important tip: Always select a stem that has at least one leaf on it.

-I personally prefer to take cuttings with 2 or 3 leaves because it is the leaves that photosynthesize and provide your cutting with the energy to form new roots which is an energy-intensive process.
+I personally prefer to take cuttings with 2 or 3 leaves because it is the leaves that photosynthesize and provide your cutting with the energy to form new roots, which is an energy-intensive process.

-I find 2 or 3 leaves is the sweet spot as with only one leaf the roots develop slower but with 4 or more leaves the success rate for propagation seems to drop as the demand for moisture and nutrients is higher and the roots may not develop fast enough to sustain the cutting.
+I find 2 or 3 leaves is the sweet spot as with only one leaf, the roots develop slower, but with 4 or more leaves, the success rate for propagation seems to drop as the demand for moisture and nutrients is higher, and the roots may not develop fast enough to sustain the cutting.

-Step-by-Step Monstera Propagation in Water
+My Step-by-Step Monstera Propagation in Water Guide

 - Select your stem cutting (ideally with an aerial root) with around 2 or 3 healthy-looking leaves and cut below the node with a clean pair of pruners or pruning blade.
-I cannot emphasize enough the importance of sterilizing the blade (with a cloth soaked in disinfectant) as unclean blades can transfer bacteria and fungal infections that turn the cutting mushy.
+I cannot emphasize enough the importance of sterilizing the blade (with a cloth soaked in disinfectant), as unclean blades can transfer bacteria and fungal infections that turn the cutting mushy.

 - Treat the wound with an anti-fungal ingredient to prevent disease.
 I personally recommend using either cinnamon or unpasteurized honey (both of which work effectively as an inexpensive fungicide treatment) to treat the wound on the bottom of the cutting and on the mother plant.

 - Dip the cutting in melted candle wax to prevent rot.
-Whilst this step isn’t 100% necessary, I usually recommend doing this if you are propagating an expensive variegated variety of monstera as sealing off the end is the ultimate way to ensure your cutting doesn’t succumb to bacterial infection.
+Whilst this step isn’t 100% necessary, I usually recommend doing this if you are propagating an expensive variegated variety of monstera, as sealing off the end is the ultimate way to ensure your cutting doesn’t succumb to bacterial infection.

 5. Use hormone rooting powder to cover the aerial root.
-This step is optional but I recommend doing it as rooting powder is inexpensive and in my experience, stimulates the growth of roots much more quickly which increases the success rate of propagation.
+This step is optional, but I recommend doing it as rooting powder is inexpensive and, in my experience, stimulates the growth of roots much more quickly, which increases the success rate of propagation.

 7. Leave the monstera in a bright, warm room to increase the growth rate of new roots.
-Normal room temperature is great for propagation but studies have shown monstera cuttings grow faster in temperatures of 30°C (86°F).
+Normal room temperature is great for propagation, but studies have shown monstera cuttings grow faster in temperatures of 30°C (86°F).
 I personally locate my cuttings in a room with a South facing (out of direct sunlight) with lots of bright light so that the leaves can photosynthesize and the roots can grow quickly.

 8. Change the water every 3 or 4 days.
-It is essential to change the water every so often as stagnant water in bright light and warm temperatures can increase bacterial growth which can harm your monstera cutting.
+It is essential to change the water every so often as stagnant water in bright light and warm temperatures can increase bacterial growth, which can harm your monstera cutting.

-9. After 3 weeks the roots should be at least 3 inches long which is the optimal length to move your cutting from water to soil.
+9. After 3 weeks, the roots should be at least 3 inches long, which is the optimal length to move your cutting from water to soil.
 Here is a photo of my monstera cutting’s roots after 3 weeks in water:

 10. Find a pot large enough to accommodate your monstera’s roots and prepare your potting mixture.
 In my experience, a potting mix of 80% compost and 20% orchid potting mix works best as this provides the right balance of moisture retention and good drainage.

 11. Create the optimal growing environment for your propagated cutting.
 Keep it at room temperature and away from draughts or air currents that may lower humidity.
-As the roots have initially developed in an aquatic environment, it is important to not let the potting medium dry out completely in the first year of growth.
-However, I recommend watering when the top inch of potting medium has begun to dry out to meet the water requirements of the monstera without risking root rot.
+As the roots have initially developed in an aquatic environment, it is important not to let the potting medium dry out completely in the first year of growth.
+However, I recommend watering when the top inch of the potting medium has begun to dry out to meet the water requirements of the monstera without risking root rot.

-Whilst it is not necessary to use hormone-rooting powder as monstera propagates easily in the right conditions, I still personally recommend it.
+Whilst it is not necessary to use hormone-rooting powder as Monstera propagates easily in the right conditions, I still personally recommend it.